lwjglgamedev/vulkanbook/bookcontents/chapter-15/chapter-15.md

 }
 ```

 The first thing you may notice is that we receive a reference to a `CommandBuffer` instance where we will record the drawing commands.
 As it has been said before, we will use the same command buffer used in the lighting phase, therefore, we need that as a parameter.
 The first thing we do in the `recordCommandBuffer`, method is retrieve the current image and access the `Scene` class to retrieve the GUI instance.
 This is a new attribute in the `Scene` class which will hold an implementation responsible of actually invoking ImGui functions that will define the GUI elements (the calls to construct the GUI).
 Depending on the application state, the GUI elements will be different, therefore that construction cannot reside in the `GuiRenderActivity` class, this should be done in the application which will properly set the `IGuiInstance` instance which needs to be used in each instant through that new attribute in the `Scene` class.
 If there is a GUI implementation we call the `drawGui` method.
-If there is no value for that, irt means that we should not display any GUI and we just need to return.
+If there is no value for that, it means that we should not display any GUI and we just need to return.
 We will see later on some sample implementations for the `IGuiInstance` interface, which just defines a single method to draw the GUI elements:
 ```java
 package org.vulkanb.eng.scene;